AvivEngelberg/Classifying-IoT-Traffic/README.md

 ```
 python classifier_IoT.py 0 yourSavedDirectoryName
 ```
-This will create the sub-directory directoryName inside the "Saved Simulations" directory.
+This will create the sub-directory yourSavedDirectoryName inside the "Saved Simulations" directory.

-It would then create a simulation file for any learning and test trace file and save it inside this sub-directory.
+It would then create a simulation file for each learning trace file in the devices directories and each test trace file in the "Tested Traffic" directory, and save it inside this sub-directory.

 Simulation files contain data related to the devices' outbound traffic after applying the padding and shaping on it.